 - 13 Things You NEED for Your First Strongman Contest (Part III)

 This entry was posted on Thursday, December 8th, 2011 at 1:05 pm and is filed under athletic strength training lift odd objects, feats of strength, stone lifting, strongman competition training, strongman training for athletes, strongman training log stone tire farmer.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson

 Leave a Reply